-This Collective Bargaining Agreement, entered into at Alliance, Ohio, between the City of Alliance (hereinafter referred to as the ("City"), and Local 2233-A Alliance Water Treatment Plant and Ohio Council 8, both of the American Federation of State, County and Municipal Employees Union, AFL-CIO, (hereinafter referred to as the "Union").
+This Collective Bargaining Agreement, entered into at Alliance, Ohio, between the City of Alliance (hereinafter referred to as the City), and Local 2233, Alliance Street Department and Ohio Council 8, both of the American Federation of State, County and Municipal Employees Union, AFL-CIO (hereinafter referred to as the Union).

-WHEREAS, it is the intent and the purpose of the parties hereto that this Agreement respect and promote the mutual interests, responsibilities and obligations of the "City" and the "Union" to achieve better understanding, to provide for the efficient and economic operation of the services provided by the City, to provide a peaceful adjustment of differences between the parties and to provide for matters pertaining to wages hours, benefits, and terms and conditions of employment.
+Whereas, it is the intent and purpose of the parties hereto that this Agreement respect and promote the mutual interests, responsibilities and obligations of the City and the Union to achieve better understanding, to provide for the efficient and economic operation of the services provided by the City, to provide a peaceful adjustment of differences between the parties and to provide for matters pertaining to wages, hours, benefits, and terms and conditions of employment.

-ARTICLE 1 RECOGNITION AND BARGAINING UNIT
+ARTICLE 1 RECOGNITION

 Section 1.
-The City hereby recognizes the Union as the sole and exclusive representative and bargaining agent for the Bargaining Unit consisting of employees in the Water Treatment Department for the purpose of collective bargaining.
-The City shall not recognize any other organization, person or union as representing any employee within the Bargaining Unit herein.
+Included.
+The City hereby recognizes the Union as the sole and exclusive representative and bargaining agent for the bargaining unit consisting of employees in the Streets Department for the purposes of collective bargaining.
+The City shall not recognize any other organization, person, bargaining unit or Union as representing any employee within the bargaining unit herein.

+The bargaining unit shall include: all full-time and regular part-time employees of the Streets Department of the City of Alliance, including those temporarily transferred to the Water and Sewer Distribution Department except those excluded in Section 2 of this article.

 Section 2.
-The Bargaining Unit shall include all full-time and regular part-time employees of the Water Treatment Department of the City of Alliance, except those excluded in Section 3 of this Article.

-Section 3.
-Notwithstanding the provisions of this article, all employees of all other departments of the City of Alliance and all office clerical employees, all management level employees, supervisory employees, confidential employees, professional employees, seasonal, and casual employees so defined under Chapter 4117, Ohio Revised Code shall not be included in the bargaining unit.
+Excluded.
+The bargaining unit shall exclude all employees of all other departments of the City of Alliance and all office clerical employees, all management level employees, supervisory employees, including but not limited to superintendents, assistant superintendents, foremen and head mechanics), confidential employees, plant clerical employees, professional employees, and casual employees as defined in the Act.